BloomBooks/BloomLibrary2/README.md

 ### yarn ###
 Install yarn (https://yarnpkg.com/lang/en/docs/install/#windows-stable)

-### nvm ###
+### volta ###
 You'll need [nodejs](https://nodejs.org/en/) installed.
 As time goes on, the required version of nodejs changes.
-To make this feasible, we use [nvm-windows](https://github.com/coreybutler/nvm-windows) on Windows to install and manage which version of nodejs is active for the build process.
-To install nvm on Windows, go to  [nvm-windows releases](https://github.com/coreybutler/nvm-windows/releases) and download the latest nvm-setup.zip file.
-Unzip the downloaded file and run the nvm-setup.exe program to install nvm.

-### nodejs ###
-Once nvm has been installed for windows, run these commands in a command window to install the needed version of nodejs.
-This needs to be done only once.

-    nvm install 16.13.0 # or whatever the version should be.
-Check "engines" field of package.json.

-The following command is also helpful to switch between node versions:

-    nvm use 16.13.0 # or whatever the version should be.
-Check "engines" field of package.json.
+Currently our team has [volta](https://github.com/volta-cli/volta) installed, and with that, you automatically get the right version of nodejs that this project requires.

 ### yarn install ###
 Finally, run yarn in a command line (e.g. in VSCode) to install dependencies.